 Contamination Control Strategies for Innovation and Regulatory Compliance

-1. Assessment: Outline the CCS
+1. CCS Assessment: Outline the Contamination Control Strategy

-2. Acceptance: Compilation of CCS Documentation
+2. CCS Acceptance: Compilation of CCS Documentation

-3. Remediation: CCS Evaluation
+3. CCS Remediation: CCS Evaluation

 Execution of a robust Contamination Control Strategy needs the support of subject matter experts in Manufacturing, Regulatory, Quality Control, Quality Assurance, and supporting departments.
-Contamination Control Strategy

-Development of a CCS
+Development of a Contamination Control Strategy CCS

 The proposed elements to be considered for the CCS are listed in Annex 1: